semanticpy/owlreadyL/README.rst

   - Fix ! in SPARQL FILTER
   - Fix Thing.subclasses() so as it now returns classes that have parent constructs but no parent named classes
   - Fix metaclass of FusionClass when creating individuals belonging to several classes, including one from PyMedTermino
+  - Fix Prop[individual] for functional properties with no relation for the given individual

 Links
 -----